chrisxfire/chrisxfire.github.io/content/notes/_net/web/http/ihttpclientfactory.md

 weight: 1
 ---

-# Problems with HttpClient
+# problems with httpclient
 - `HttpClient` implements `IDisposable`, but when the object gets disposed of, the underlying socket is not immediately released.
 This can lead to [socket exhaustion](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/).
 - When using a shared instances of `HttpClient` in long-running processes, the if instantiated as a singleton or static object, `HttpClient` will fail to [handle DNS changes](https://github.com/dotnet/runtime/issues/18348).

-# Overview
+# overview
 `IHttpClientFactory` offers these benefits:
 - Supports DI.
 Injected `HttpClient` instances are Scoped.
 - A central location for naming and configuring `HttpClient` objects.